brandonyee-cs/signoz.io/src/pages/newsroom/launch-week-1-day-3.md

 </figure>
 <br/>

-SigNoz lets you writer queries on all signals - logs, metrics, and traces.
+SigNoz lets you write queries on all signals - logs, metrics, and traces.
 For error tracking, you can create queries on trace data to build different panels.

 <figure data-zoomable align='center'>
 <img className="box-shadowed-image" src="/img/events/launch-week-1/query-builder-trace-data.webp" alt="Query trace data for error tracking"/>